 7. Market Updates

-Just like educational videos, these help you stay top of mind - even when someone’s not actively buying or selling.
-Share what’s happening in your local market: Are prices going up or down?
+Share what's happening in your local market: Are prices going up or down?
 Is inventory tight?
 How fast are homes selling?
 Keep it short, clear, and local.
-People want to know what’s going on in their neighborhood, not national headlines.
+A simple monthly update builds consistency and trust over time, even with people who aren't ready to move yet.

 ✅ Pro Tip: Keep it real - and repeatable.
 You don’t need to be a data analyst.
 Just break down what you’re seeing and hearing on the ground.
-A simple monthly update builds consistency and trust over time, even with people who aren’t ready to move… yet.

 Real Estate Video Distribution & Length by Platform